+90 554 128 90 95 [email protected]

 Things to Consider When Choosing a Chemical Pump

 PP body is sufficient for low and medium concentration sulfuric acid.
-For high concentration (>70%) PVDF body and PTFE diaphragm should be preferred and chemical compatibility table should be consulted.
+For high concentration (>70%) PVDF body and PTFE diaphragm should be preferred; material selection should be verified from the chemical compatibility table.

-In installations with an explosive gas or dust environment (ATEX Zone 0/1/2 and Zone 20/21/22), the ATEX directive requires the use of Ex-certified equipment.
-Pumpport's PA series offers ATEX certified models.
+In installations with explosive gas or dust atmospheres (ATEX Zone 0/1/2 and Zone 20/21/22), the ATEX directive requires the use of Ex-certified equipment.
+Air diaphragm pumps are naturally suited to these environments as they do not require electricity and come Ex-certified with grounding and conductive material requirements.

-In heavy chemical applications, diaphragm and ball valve seals should be checked every 500-1000 operating hours.
-Dry operation and sudden pressure changes shorten diaphragm life.
+In heavy chemical applications, diaphragm and ball valve seals should be checked approximately every 500-1000 operating hours.
+Dry running and sudden pressure changes shorten diaphragm life; regular inspection prevents unexpected downtime.

 For Chemistry Practice